adster93/hobbymining/pages/hardware.md

 The [AntMiner S7](http://rover.ebay.com/rover/1/711-53200-19255-0/1?icep_ff3=9&pub=5574973039&toolid=10001&campid=5337804714&customid=&icep_uq=antminer+s7&icep_sellerId=&icep_ex_kw=&icep_sortBy=12&icep_catId=&icep_minPrice=&icep_maxPrice=&ipn=psmain&icep_vectorid=229466&kwid=902099&mtid=824&kw=lg) is clearly the better option between these two miners, which are currently the most efficient miners available for purchase.

-There are also companies that will let you order hardware to their warehouse and run the miners for you.
-You could also [cloud mine bitcoins](/bitcoin-cloud-mining/), but it's a lot less fun than running your hardware!
+To improve your efficiency, there are also companies that will let you order hardware to their warehouse and run the miners for you.
+You could also [cloud mine bitcoins](/bitcoin-cloud-mining/).
+But both options are a lot less fun than running your hardware!

 ## Bitcoin Mining Hardware Companies